nickolasnpm/smart-agriculture-dashboard-centexs/README.md

 # Smart Agriculture Dashboard

 Smart Agriculture Dashboard is developed to monitor the environment of two agriculture products, namely paddy and mudcrab.
-This project is developed specially for educational purposes.
+This project is developed for educational purposes.

 ## Installation